AscendingPassage.com HOME PAGE.

 of warfare.
 May not the castles, surrounded with water, which are

-there represented, relate to the fortified islands in the Batn el
+there represented relate to the fortified islands in the Batn el

 Hadjar, where we still meet with so many brick ruins?
 The headdress

-been erroneously described, and the short narrow beard under the
+of the fugitives and the short narrow beard under the

 inhabitants of the sterile districts of Nubia, and the Batn el

-Hadjar, would look with an envious eye upon the riches of Egypt,
+Hadjar, would look with an envious eye upon the riches of Egypt.

-The small temple I have just described, is called by the natives
+The small temple I have just described is called by the natives

 Dar el Waly.
 Travelers proceeding by water are not likely to see